laurent-laporte-pro/deprecated/docs/source/installation.rst

 *   `pytest-cov`_ is a `pytest`_ plugin used to produce coverage reports.
 *   `tox`_ aims to automate and standardize testing in Python.
     It is part of a larger vision of easing the packaging, testing and release process of Python software…
-*   `bumpversion`_ is a small command line tool to simplify releasing software by updating all version strings in your source code by the correct increment.
+*   `bump2version`_ is a small command line tool to simplify releasing software by updating all version strings in your source code by the correct increment.
     Also creates commits and tags…
 *   `sphinx`_ is a tool that makes it easy to create intelligent and beautiful documentation.